jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Exercising, saving for a rainy day, helping a customer understand their loan application, buying locally grown produce.
 These are actions of a player god.
 And they're not that complicated.
 So while yes, being a player god is hard, it's also rather straightforward.
 And many of us are doing it already.

-The difference with Techvolution is, we expect ourselves, and each other, to bring on the era of mass-collaboration.
+The difference with Techvolution is we expect ourselves, and each other, to bring on the era of mass-collaboration by using apps and electronics custom-designed to solve frontline problems.
 Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
 The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.

 Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
 Ideology usually dies pretty quickly when entering government.
-Seeing "the books" of massive unfunded social programs alone is quite sobering.
+Seeing "the books" of massive unfunded government social programs alone is quite sobering.
 Antagonists block practical solutions to government problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.

 When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still a well structured political system.